Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

 - Altitude – When operating a dryer in high altitude, you will need to use a higher temperature input as compared to those in low altitude areas.

-- Climatic conditions – Hot desert climate need low dryer working temperature to enable it reach optimal heating while cold rainy climate will need would call for a higher working temperature.
+- Climatic conditions – Hot desert climate need low dryer working temperature to enable it to reach optimal heating while cold rainy climate will need would call for a higher working temperature.

 Check Out: Baby Bed Bugs